christianwach/civicrm-admin-utilities/readme.txt

 * Fixes location of settings on WordPress Multisite when plugin is not network activated
 * Prevent plugin init unless CiviCRM is fully installed
+* Fixes detection and styles for the Shoreditch theme

 = 0.3.4 =